learningequality/kolibri-docs/docs/manage/resources.rst

 Update Channels
 ---------------

 Public channels on Kolibri Studio are periodically updated from their original sources.
 Private and unlisted channels that you have on your local Kolibri device may also have changed since you first imported them.
-You can update your local channels from Kolibri Studio from online sources, from another updated device in your local network or from an external drive where the latest version of the channels has been :ref:`previously exported <export>`.
+You can update your local channels from Kolibri Studio from online sources, from another updated device in your local network or from an external drive where the latest version of the channels have been :ref:`previously exported <export>`.

 .. warning:: It is recommended to schedule and perform channel updates only during periods of low activity on the server.
 Updating resources while server is receiving requests by client devices may cause errors or performance issues.